2023 National Blue Ribbon School

 We serve breakfast and lunch free to all students.

-Yes, all students wear khaki bottoms and maroon tops which can be purchased on the jbedwarduniforms.com website.
+Yes, all students wear khaki bottoms and maroon tops which can be purchased anywhere and through the partnered vendor below.

 1. Give preferences to children of staff members or Board members;